Question: The Ring app is telling me that I entered the wrong password, but I'm pretty sure that I entered the right one. What should I do?

 - Wi-Fi passwords are case sensitive.
 Be sure you're using the correct capital letters in the correct places when you enter your password.

 - If you haven't changed your Wi-Fi password when since your router was installed, you can often find your default password on a sticker on the underside of your router.

-To verify that you are using the correct password, ensure that you can connect other devices to your Wi-Fi network using the same password.
+- You can verify that you are using the correct password by connecting other devices to your Wi-Fi network using the same password.

 Also ensure that you are connecting to the correct network if you have more than one or if you have a Wi-Fi extender in your home.

 If your Wi-Fi password contains any special non alpha-numeric characters (such as *,@,$, or #), these can occasionally cause issues during the initial installation of your device.